Associate Dean of Enrollment and Career Management

 The LSAT examination is required of all joint degree applicants.
 If the GRE is required for a given doctoral program, applicants must submit GRE scores.
 In the case of Kellogg, GMAT results may also be necessary and/or a substitute for the GRE.
 International students must meet the requirements for certification of language proficiency.
 All other admission requirements of the Law School and the given doctoral program must be met.

 Students admitted to the JD-PhD program typically will be granted full funding (including tuition and all living expenses) for six academic years and three summers.
-This funding will be contingent upon the student entering an academic position within four years of graduation from the program.
-Students who can demonstrate a good faith effort* to secure an academic position or experience a significant life event** that interrupts their academic job search will be excluded from this policy.
+This funding will be contingent upon the student entering an academic or other research position within four years of graduation from the program.
+Students who can demonstrate a good faith effort* to secure an academic or other research position or experience a significant life event** that interrupts their academic job search will be excluded from this policy.

 If a student voluntarily or involuntarily withdraws from the PhD portion of the program prior to matriculation at the Law School and wishes to enroll in the JD program, JD-PhD program funding will discontinue immediately.
 In order to be considered for financial assistance for the JD program, students must apply for financial aid according to the same application procedures, deadlines, and polices that pertain to JD program entering students as described here.
 JD program grant funding will be contingent upon the availability of remaining funds at the time of the financial aid application.